Vijayam Ranganathan (mother)

 M.A.
 Venugopal (1925 – 1996) & Janaki Venugopal (1934 – 2018)

 Sri.
 Venugopal belonged to a rich musical lineage.
 His brother M.A.
 Kalyanakrishna Bhagavatar was one of the foremost exponents of the veena, who taught at the Swati Tirunal College of Music in Tiruvanantapuram, and later at Wesleyan University for a brief period.
 His sister Parvathy Ammal was a talented vocalist and teacher.
 Sri Venugopal studied with his brother Kalyanakrishna Bhagavatar, Sri.
-Semmangudi Srinivasa Iyer, and other gurus at the music college in Trivandrum.
-During his time as a professor at the Chembai Music College at Palakkad in the seventies, Sri Venugopal taught a number of students at his home privately, along with his wife Smt.
+Semmangudi Srinivasa Iyer, among other gurus at the music college in Tiruvanantapuram.
+During his time as a professor at the Chembai Music College at Palakkad in the 1970s, Sri Venugopal taught a number of other students at his home, along with his wife Smt.
 Janaki Venugopal.
 I was one of these fortunate students.

-Sri Venugopal’s trademark style was to teach the purest of patanthara (lesson tradition) with the utmost clarity.
-He had the uncanny ability to make me work until I got things perfectly right, in the gentlest of ways.
+Sri Venugopal’s trademark style was to teach the purest of patanthara (traditional pedagogy) with utmost clarity.
+He had the ability to guide me towards singing a phrase perfectly right, in the gentlest of ways.

-I am yet to meet a guru to this day of his caliber, who is as selfless, generous and gentle.
-He knew exactly when to give me a break, as I was not even ten.He would let me pet his cat in the middle of a lesson.
+I am yet to meet a guru to this day of his caliber, who is as selfless, generous, and compassionate.
+I was not even ten years old, and he knew exactly when to give me a break as he would let me pet his cat in the middle of a lesson.
 Whenever my mother found it difficult to travel and take me to lessons, Venu Mama (as we affectionately called him) would ride his bicycle and come home to teach.
-He imparted strong foundational musical values in me that continue to be my guiding light.
-I learned several kritis from Venu Mama and from Janaki Mami, who also taught with utmost sincerity and affection.
+The strong foundational musical values that he imparted continue to be my guiding light.
+At this time, I also learned several kritis from Janaki Venugopal, who also taught with utmost sincerity and affection.

-I continued learning for four years with Sri Venugopal, until he had to relocate to Chennai.
-At this time, he was generous enough to entrust my education with none other than one of his own gurus, Sri C.S.
+When Sri Venugopal relocated to Chennai, he was generous enough to entrust my education with none other than one of his own gurus, Sri C.S.
 Krishna Iyer.

 C.S.
 Krishna Iyer (1916 – 1998)

 When I commenced learning with Sri C.S.
 Krishna Iyer at age 11, I was his youngest student.
-I was not cognizant of the stature and seniority of this erudite musician and scholar then, and perhaps even much later into my teens.
+I was not cognizant of the stature and seniority of this erudite musician and scholar then.
 I now recall those days of intense learning with gratitude and nostalgia.
-At Annamalai University in Chidambaram where Sri Krishna Iyer studied, his gurus were among the luminaries of Carnatic music, Ponniah Pillai, T.S.
+Sri Krishna Iyer’s gurus were among the luminaries of Carnatic music, Ponniah Pillai, T.S.
 Sabhesa Iyer, and Tiger Varadachariar.
-He had imbibed the very best in the Carnatic tradition from gurus whose lineage can be traced back to the great composer Tyagaraja.
-Sri Krishna Iyer was among a group of eminent musicians who set a number of Swati Tirunal’s lyrics to music.
-CSK Mama, as I affectionately refer to him, composed several kritis in Malayalam, of which just a few are in circulation now.
+He had imbibed the very best in the Carnatic tradition from gurus whose lineage can be traced back to the great composers Tyagaraja and Muttuswami Dikshitar.
+At the Swati Tirunal Academy of Music in Tiruvanantapuram, Sri Krishna Iyer worked alongside Muthiah Bhagavatar and Semmangudi Srinivasa Iyer on setting a number of Swati Tirunal’s lyrics to music.
+CSK Mama.
+Sri.
+Krishna Iyer has also composed several kritis in Malayalam, of which just a few are in circulation now.
 The renowned vocalist K.V.
 Narayanaswamy was Sri Krishna Iyer’s student for a brief time.

-CSK Mama offered wholesome, traditional music, with sincerity, not particularly caring about his students chasing competition prizes or concert opportunities.
-If I had to make a decision about an opportunity, I was usually slightly concerned whether I should bring it up, as I did not want Mama to think that I was after the wrong things.
+CSK Mama offered wholesome music, with sincerity, not particularly caring about his students chasing competition prizes or concert opportunities.
+If I had to make a decision about an opportunity, I was afraid to bring such a plebeian interest to someone who was concerned with imparting lofty musical values.
 Nevertheless, he was always supportive.
-CSK Mama believed in freedom of expression, and always encouraged me to slightly modify or embellish the sangatis he taught.
+CSK Mama believed in freedom of expression, and always encouraged me to slightly modify or embellish the sangatis he taught and improvise freely.

-One of the best times I spent with him is when he shared his insights on various aspects of music, or chapters from his own vast experience interacting with great musicians.
-Often, musicians would come visit him.
+Some of the best times I had are when he shared his personal insights on various aspects of music, or his own experiences interacting with other great musicians.
 I recall Sri S. Ramanathan and Sri K.V.
 Narayanaswamy and Sri Semmangudi Srinivasa Iyer visiting him at his house.
-Unfortunately, the young and inexperienced student I was, I did not get to stick around when the senior musicians had their discussions.
+Unfortunately, as a young student, I did not get to stick around when the senior musicians had their discussions.

-Interacting with CSK Mama taught me to think, be original, and inquire deeper into anything I do with music.
+Interacting with CSK Mama taught me to think, be original, and inquire deeper.
 He guided me through the journey of manodharma, not by structured preparation, but organically, gently pushing me to explore a little further each time.
 The fifteen years of discipleship with CSK Mama are central to my musical life.

 Photo Courtesy: Akshay Padmanabhan

 Sri PSN (PSN Mama or Pichai Mama as students affectionately call him) filled the vacuum I had been experiencing after the passing of my first two gurus.
-I continued learning whenever I visited India, and over the phone with PSN Mama, until very recently.
+I continued learning with PSN Mama whenever I visited India, and over the phone, until 2016.
 I had the privilege of learning some of the most wonderful compositions in his repertory.
 PSN Mama’s teaching style and expectations were in perfect alignment with what my prior gurus had instilled in me, and I relished every single minute of my time with him.
 A perfectionist, he always expected a nuanced rendition of the sangatis he taught, with the tiniest of detail intact.
 It meant a great deal to get a ‘besh’, or a nod of approval from him.
 I am fortunate to have had Sri PSN Mama’s guidance for thirteen years.